 Access Subcommittee: Mr. Pick reported that the committee met on June 13.
 There was a report on the CountyCare application process, services in the network and some lessons learned.
-There was discussion about inclusion of Provident Hospital and their clinics and services in Wheeling where there are few clients but a need, particularly for behavioral health.
 Ena Pierce with HealthSpring, reported on quality improvement and measuring access.
 Max Fletcher, Market Place representative with the Governor's Office, discussed satisfying commitments for the exchange.
 There is no next Access subcommittee meeting scheduled as yet.

 Long Term Care Subcommittee: Katie Eckles reported that the committee met on June 14 and discussed progress on SB26.
 There was also discussion on the "No wrong door" initiative as part of a new Balancing Initiatives Program ((BIP).
 A benchmark was created on the mix of clients receiving services in nursing homes versus in the community.
-With federal support [estimated to receive \$90M for period from July 2013 through Sept 2015], the plan is to move more persons into less restrictive community settings.
+With federal support, the plan is to move more persons into less restrictive community settings.
 Article 12 in SB26 established the standard for enrollment.
-Workplan due September 30, 2013 and may convene stakeholder's group; more info on Pathways to Community Living website.